·

 Is it possible to make this recipe with less sugar?

 Yes, you can reduce the sugar according to your taste preference.
-But honestly,t hey aren’t overly sweet and the recipe needs the sugar!
+It will still be safe.
+But honestly, they aren’t overly sweet and the recipe needs the sugar!

-How long should I wait before eating the pickled strawberries?
+How long should I wait before eating them?

 What are some creative ways to use pickled strawberries?